 Interior Fixes

-Remember that a lot of times exterior cosmetic body damage may cost much more to fix than internal work.
-A basic ‘tune up’ (which these days consists of a spark plug change, ignition wire replacement, a tire rotation, a oil change and fluid check and maybe a few other things) will probably cost you very little compared to fixing some sort of cosmetic body damage.
+Remember that a lot of times, exterior cosmetic body damage may cost much more to fix than internal work.
+A basic ‘tune up’ (which these days consists of a spark plug change, ignition wire replacement, tire rotation, an oil change, a fluid check, and maybe a few other things) will probably cost you very little compared to fixing some sort of cosmetic body damage.
 Assess the kind of work that you will need to do under the hood and on the body.
 Get a grasp on how much a repair will cost on that particular vehicle.
 Most importantly, research to see if that repair may have caused further damage to the car due to not being fixed sooner.
-Knowing about fixes and damages can help you snag a deal from someone not willing to put the money forth to fix a car for a minor repair.
+Knowing about fixes and damages can help you snag a deal from someone who is not willing to put the money forth to fix a car for a minor repair.
 If you have time to look at the car for cosmetic damage, call around town to see how much that damage may cost to fix.
-Always plan to put some money into the car after purchase.
+Always plan to put some money into the car after the purchase.

 4.)
 Check the Price